If you haven’t got an inkling as to how much it would cost you to have this procedure for your pet, you came to the right place.

 Most dental clinics based in the US do not post price estimations on their websites.
 The reason behind this is that they want to specifically assess the case of your dog before giving you the total cost.

-After the anesthesia administered by the dentist wears off, your dog will most probably feel some pain.
-For this, clinics prescribe some antibiotics or pain medications.
+After the anesthesia administered by the veterinarian wears off, your dog will most probably feel some pain.
+For this, clinics prescribe pain medications.
+They will also prescribe antibiotics to ensure the extraction site does not become infected.

 After surgery, it is advised to put your dog in a soft or canned, food diet.
 If not, reduce the amount of food that you serve to your dog.
 This will help lessen the pain and discomfort caused by the extraction.